nicc777/learning-kubernetes-basics/README.md

 # Cool App

+__IMPORTANT__: I am busy with a major reorganization of the project - things are currently broken.

+__NOTE__: There is a [TODO list](./TODO.md) which summarize the current project state in lue of issues being logged.
+Will be starting to log issues as I did not originally think this project will become this big.

 This is a simple demo app that can be used in Kubernetes demos

 This initial README's objective is to get started.
 More detailed topics will be covered in the `docs/`: